LearnDeepMilwaukee/overview/README.md

 This repository is for documentation about the project as a whole.

 We encourage you to study the wiki in this repository and all of the documentation links in the other repositories.

+This project also has a chat room at https://gitter.im/LearnDeepMilwaukee